Copper(I) hydroxide: Gaseous CuOH

 Gaseous CuOH has been characterized spectroscopically using intracavity laser spectroscopy, single vibronic level emission, and microwave spectroscopic detection.

 CuOH is calculated to be bent, with the point group C_{s}.
 In this case, the bond distance of the Cu-O bond was 1.818 Å and the bond distance of the O-H bond was 0.960 Å. The bond angle for this geometry was 131.9°.
 The compound is highly ionic in character, which is why this angle is not exactly 120°.
 Structural parameters for linear CuOH have also been examined computationally.

 Ligand-stabilized Cu(I) hydroxides

 Structure of a CuOH(IPr) complex.
 Color code: blue = N, copper = Cu, red = O, white = C, H.

 Although simple CuOH compounds are fairly elusive or restricted to the gas-phase within spectrometers, some derivatives are well characterized.

 Specifically cuprous hydroxides have been prepared using bulky NHC co-ligands.
-In addition to Cu(IPr)OH, the dimer [Cu(IPr)]2OH]+ (as its BF4- salt)) and the aquo complex [Cu(IPr)]OH2]+ (as its SbF6-) have been characterized by X-ray crystallography.
+In addition to Cu(IPr)OH, the dimer [Cu(IPr)]2OH]+ (as its BF4- salt)) and the aquo complex [Cu(IPr)]OH2]+ (as its SbF6- salt) have been characterized by X-ray crystallography.